Pound Strengthens Against Majors

-BRUSSELS (dpa-AFX) - Reversing direction, the pound advanced against its major opponents in early European deals on Tuesday.
+BRUSSELS (dpa-AFX) - The pound firmed against its key counterparts in early European deals on Friday.

 Copyright RTT News/dpa-AFX